tdeekens/grunt-licensy/README.md

 **Note: This grunt plugin is under current development and not ready for use just now!**

-> A grunt task to determine your project's licenses..
+> A grunt task to determine your project's licenses.

 [![NPM](https://nodei.co/npm/grunt-licensy.png?mini=true)](https://nodei.co/npm/grunt-licensy/)